TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 **You must name your config file `NF_splicing_pipeline.config`** **Your `NF_splicing_pipeline.config` must be in the directory that you are running your analysis.**
-**The `readlength` here should be the read length you wish to trim all reads to, as determined by trim test**

-You will need to specify the path to your: `reads.csv` and `rmats_pairs.txt` input files, 'reference gtf', and 'star indices'.
+**The `readlength` here should be the length of the reads - if read leangth is not a multiple of 5 (ex- 76 or 151), set 'readlength' to nearest multiple of 5 (ex- 75 or 150).
+This extra base is an artifact of Illumina sequencing. **

+You do not need to specify all parameters if the default parameters are acceptable(find more information on all available parameters [here](usage.md#all-available-parameters)

+To run full pipeline, you **must** specify the following: `reads.csv`, `rmats_pairs.txt`, and `reference gtf`.
 This string can be a relative path from the directory in which you run Nextflow in, an absolute path or a link.
-Find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config). **NOTE**: You do not need to specify all parameters if the default parameter is acceptable

 ### 5. Run the pipeline!